 In construction management, by definition procurement encompasses securing all of the goods and services needed to bring the construction project to completion in a timely and satisfying manner.
 Typically, the management of a specific deliverable project is laid out in several steps:

-- The official procurement management plan is created here.
+- The official procurement management plan is created here (which is part of the overall construction management plan.)

 - Requests for proposals (RFP) and bid evaluation.
 The construction manager’s experience with local designers, engineers, contractors and suppliers is invaluable.

-- Awarding and signing contracts.
+- Awarding and signing contracts (project contract management).
 When service providers, contractors and suppliers have been chosen or procured, construction procurement schedules spell out how and when the various resources are to be managed with appropriate milestones clearly defined.
 Construction management software greatly facilitates this and the following step.

 - Closing out the contract and debriefing.

-To get a feel for the complexity of procurement management, let’s take a closer look at the steps involved in the bidding process alone.
+To get a feel for the complexity of procurement management, let’s take a closer look at the bidding process in construction projects.
 It begins with preparing the design documents for the required work, and continues with the RFP documentation, an invitation to tender.
 Different service providers, contractors and suppliers submit their tenders or proposals, upon which the merits of the potential bids are discussed and weighed.
 Once a provider has been chosen, terms are settled, the contract is ratified and the service is executed or the goods provided.
 It isn’t rocket science, but it’s pretty involved, because every last nail has to be specified and procured, and someone has to hammer it in.

 Note that while the definitions of procurement and contract management are different, they go hand-in-hand.
 Contract management is the art of creating clear documents where each party knows exactly what’s expected of them, the amount of remuneration, and means of assessing whether or not the contract is being respected are clearly defined.